BobbyRaduloff/lowlevelboris/posts/bare-metal-hello-world-you-dont-need-an-os.md

 6. We load the character at the address of the current source index (the source is the message).
 7. We use the store byte instruction which takes `al` and places it into `es` + `di` (our screen memory + where we are on the screen).
 It also increments `di` automatically because we cleared the direction flag earlier.
 8. We make the next byte the color red.
 Remember, each cell of our output is two bytes, a character and a color.
 For the available colors, check [here](https://www.plantation-productions.com/Webster/www.artofasm.com/DOS/ch23/CH23-1.html).
-9. We manually move to the next byte in our screen because `mov` doesn't do that for us, unlike stosb.
+9. We manually move to the next byte in our screen because `mov` doesn't do that for us, unlike `stosb`.
 10. We also manually move to the next character of the string.
 11. We check if we've reached the end of the string i.e. if current byte is zero, and we jump back to the start of the loop if it isn't.